 The social listening ability rocks

 Social listening can also aid your content curation efforts.
-By following influential brands and individuals in your space, you can quickly keep up to date with latest industry news and trends, as well as sharing this content with your audience.
+By following influential brands and individuals in your space, you can quickly keep up to date with the latest industry news and trends, as well as share this content with your audience.
 This adds value to them and ensures your brand is seen as forward-thinking and relevant which is key to attracting inbound business.

 It’s the second-largest UK social network that links personal and business